-This document provides practice guidance, and is designed to provide an example which can be used to implement day-to-day frontline processes; it is not a substitute for existing multi-agency practice guidelines or statutory guidance.
+This document provides practical guidance, and is designed to provide an example which can be used to implement day-to-day frontline processes.
+It is not a substitute for existing multi-agency practice guidelines or statutory guidance.

 Commissioning services to support women and girls with female genital mutilation from the Department of Health

 This document sets out what some elements of a successful and safe service to support women and girls with female genital mutilation (FGM) might look like.
 It has been developed in partnership with healthcare professionals currently involved in providing healthcare services, and it aims to highlight what commissioners might want to consider when developing a new service.

 You can find supporting materials and videos (including patient information leaflets and health passports in 11 languages) on the NHS Choices website.

 The purpose of this i-learn module is to support the development of best practice in safeguarding and child protection.

 This i-learn module looks at how to identify FGM and how to communicate effectively and sensitively whilst caring for women and girls who have had FGM.
 It also considers how to prevent FGM being practised in the future.

 Girl Generation is a global campaign that supports the Africa-led movement to end FGM.

 Girls Not Brides is a global partnership of more than 500 civil society organisations committed to ending child marriage and enabling girls to fulfil their potential.